 Ask yourself these questions to narrow down your choices:

-- What activities do you enjoy in your free time?
+- Activities do you enjoy in your free time

 Researching Required Qualifications and Educational Paths